If you're just joining us, if a welfare recipient, just getting out of bed and on your way to the emergency room, it's great to have you with us too.

 Four years.

-Edwards press conference taught me nothing about it.
+Edwards' press conference taught me nothing about it.

 Edwards and his wife, they're the lesson teachers.

-Rush, the statement you made on Friday hit hit the nail right on the head that most people, when they're faced with this type of uh personal crisis, have a tendency to turn to God and turn to their family and loved ones.
+Rush, the statement you made on Friday hit the nail right on the head that most people, when they're faced with this type of personal crisis, have a tendency to turn to God and turn to their family and loved ones.

 And we also look upon every additional day as a gift, and we try to live it to the fullest, surrounded by the people we love.

-And I, for One would not squander that gift on a campaign trail surrounded by strangers.
+And I, for one, would not squander that gift on a campaign trail surrounded by strangers.

 Well, you know, I also said that political people are different.

-And you say that you turn to God, and I've heard that from uh my mother did.
+And you say that you turn to God, and I've heard that from my mother, did every people that I know that have gotten cancer turned to God.

-It's it's what animates them.
+It's what animates them.

 Exactly.

-That's what I was gonna say next.
+That's what I was going to say.

-My problem is with these liberal pundits who seem to see everything, including a personal crisis through a prism of politics.
+My problem is with these liberal pundits who seem to see everything, including a personal crisis, through a prism of politics, and then they spin it for a political advantage.

 I think that is about the lowest form of political discourse there is.

-You have hit the nail on the head, and we have some sound bites to demonstrate this very thing, as we did last Friday, starting with Howard Feynman and everybody else with the disclaimer, you know, I don't really shouldn't talk about this.
+You have hit the nail on the head, and we have some sound bites to demonstrate this very thing, as we did last Friday, starting with Howard Feynman and everybody else, with the disclaimer, you know, I really shouldn't talk about this, but this is really, I mean, they're going to get sympathy, and this is really going to, you know, the Edwards campaign is going to get a little kick from this.

 That's one of the problems with politics.